psycopg/psycopg/docs/api/abc.rst

         be possible to know the connection encoding or the server date format.
     :type context: `AdaptContext` or None

-    A partial implementation of this protocol (implementing everyting except `dump()`) is available as `psycopg.adapt.Dumper`.
+    A partial implementation of this protocol (implementing everything except `dump()`) is available as `psycopg.adapt.Dumper`.

     .. autoattribute:: format